 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

-The board and lead administrator explored several firms such as School House Development, Charter Schools USA, and Charter Capital Partners.
-Investigations into these firms did not inspire confidence.
+The board and lead administrator explored several firms such as School House Schools Development, Charter USA, and Charter Capital Investigations into these firms did not inspire confidence.
 As time went on it appeared evident that charters should be wary of dealing with developers in building their schools.
 These companies wanted binding contracts that demanded a lot from the charter without guaranteeing results (several other charters lodged complaints against these companies for not finishing buildings on time).